IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The DSUBm profile enables mobile subscriptions for documents.
 The subscription mechanism is very flexible and can be adapted to many use cases depending on the type of subscription used and the environment in which DSUBm is implemented.
-In the following use cases different subscription types are presented such as: patient-dependent subscription, multi-patient subscription, Folder subscription, and other types.
+In the following use cases different subscription types are presented.
+The different subscription presented are focused on DocumentReferences, SubmissionSets adn Folders.
+These subscriptions can be explicit for a specific patient (patient-dependent subscription) or can be expressed without a specific patient hence covering all patients (in this case they are referred as multi-patient subscriptions).
 The use cases cover both a fully mobile environment, for example MHDS implementations (see [Mobile Health Document Sharing](https://profiles.ihe.net/ITI/TF/Volume1/ch-50.html#50) and an environment in which the main infrastructure is [XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html).
 These use cases present also the possibility in which DSUB and DSUBm coexist and both are available to the users.